 - The institution that benefits from the grant must also agree to display the Biochemical Society logo on the seminar series webpage

-- The organiser must agree to give a brief overview of the benefits of Biochemical Society Membership at each lecture within the series.
+- The organizer must agree to give a brief overview of the benefits of Biochemical Society Membership at each lecture within the series.

-- The organiser must agree to provide a report and photographs for publication in The Biochemist or online about the series
+- The organizer must agree to provide a report and photographs for publication in The Biochemist or online about the series

 Please note that a maximum of one grant can be awarded per institution and thus, applicants are advised to check with colleagues prior to submitting an application.